oscar-lima/localization_dataset/README.md

 A [robot](localization_dataset) running ROS is moving in an apartment like environment, while recording laser scanner data.
-This dataset is particularly useful for localization or mapping research, it contains ground truth information about the location of the center of the robot with submilimiter precision accuracy, see [this](http://welcome.isr.tecnico.ulisboa.pt/isrobonet/) to know more about our testbed.
+This dataset is particularly useful for localization or mapping research, it contains ground truth information about the location of the center of the robot with submillimeter precision accuracy, see [this](http://welcome.isr.tecnico.ulisboa.pt/isrobonet/) to know more about our testbed.

 bag descriptions
 ================